sindydanny/FoodSurveyAnanlysis/README.md

 # FoodSurveyAnanlysis
-Analysis the raw data captured through a survey for the most frequent food items consumed during Covid
+Analysis the raw data captured through a survey for the most frequent food items consumed during Covid19

+## Data Processing